 The committee said it would continue to monitor banks’ direct and indirect exposures to such assets and at some point “clarify the prudential treatment of such exposures to appropriately reflect the high degree of risk.”

 In the United States, the Federal Reserve Board of Governors has been somewhat reluctant to tackle the question of how to regulate crypto-assets.
-In public statements, Fed chair Jay Clayton has taken a dim view of the need to devise new regulations for cryptocurrency, saying, that “from a monetary policy standpoint the implications are not large, certainly in the near term.”
+In public statements, Fed chair Jerome Powerll has taken a dim view of the need to devise new regulations for cryptocurrency, saying, that “from a monetary policy standpoint the implications are not large, certainly in the near term.”
 He has also pointed out that cryptocurrencies are not being used for large payments and that they are not proving successful as a store of value.

 The Fed indicated on March 1 that it may include the collapse of the bitcoin market in the market scenarios it uses to stress test banks’ balance sheets.